-NOTE: The -g and -k options are meant only for the initial registration of a device.
-On subsequent registration requests, -g and -k options will not be honored because of the reconciliation of the device with an existing device object.
+- The -g and -k options are meant only for the initial registration of a device.
+On subsequent registration requests, -g and -k options will not be honored because of the reconciliation of the device with an existing device object. - When you modify or update the GUID using the -g option, then audit and messages generated with the old GUID will be lost.